intro-skipper/intro-skipper/PRIVACY.md

 - User preferences and settings are stored locally on your device.

 ## Network Communications
 - No tracking or analytics services are implemented.
+As is common with **any** service, anonymous statistics about the devices or connection types may be recorded during the download process.
+This includes, but is not limited to, the version of the Jellyfin server requesting a download.
+This information is used for the purpose of maintaining support for these versions throughout their perceived lifetime.

 ## Third-Party Services
 - Server hosting services (https://intro-skipper.org/manifest.json) collect no sensitive data.